ckcollab/ckcollab/_posts/2020-01-29-text-based-adventure.md

 In my case, when I arrived at college I knew almost all of the material or could very easily grasp new concepts, because of my strong fundamentals.

+## Can any student do this?

+I don't think so, unfortunately.
+I think there are some kids who love computers and figure this stuff out quickly, and many students who this isn't for.
+Some minimum requirements:

+1. 30WPM typing speed
+1. Strong understanding of math/logic, picks things up easily
+1. Strong ability to focus
+1. Strong reader
+1. Very interested in how things work

 ## How can I find out more?